Music Contract Red Flags: 5 Clauses to Avoid (2026)

 What to negotiate

-Define specific, objective delivery requirements in writing — track count, total runtime, genre parameters.
-Add a deemed acceptance clause: if the label does not formally reject the album within 60–90 days of delivery, it is deemed accepted.
-And set a hard cap on the total contract term — no more than five years from signing, regardless of how many options remain unexercised.
+Define specific, objective delivery requirements in writing -- track count, total runtime, genre parameters.
+Add a deemed acceptance clause: if the label does not formally reject the album within 60 to 90 days of delivery, it is deemed accepted.
+And set a hard cap on the total contract term -- no more than five years from signing, regardless of how many options remain unexercised.

 Serious about building a music business?
-1,000 daily streams puts you on Spotify's radar.
+Consistent algorithmic momentum puts you on Spotify's radar.

 What to Do When You Spot These Clauses